vktr274/PyDataSplit/README.md

 If the script is ran with a specified output path, the script will first copy the images from the `train` subdirectory in the input directory to the `train` subdirectory in the output directory and will create the `test` subdirectory in the output directory.
 The `train.csv` and `test.csv` files will be created in the output directory.
 If the output directory does not exist, it will be created.
 If the output directory exists, it can only contain an empty `train` subdirectory or can be empty completely.

-The script is universal and can be used for any dataset that has the same structure (dataset with a train subdirectory with images in subdirectories named after the labels).

 ## Running the Script

 The script is available in the [`src/datasplit.py`](./src/datasplit.py) file.
 It can be run following this pattern: